Zebrafish Retinoic Acid Receptor Alpha isoform A (zRARαa; nr1b1 isoform A)

 (nr1b1 iso A)

-This Zebrafish Retinoic Acid Receptor, Alpha A (zRARαa) kit is an all-inclusive assay system that includes, in addition to zRARαa Reporter Cells, two optimized media for use during cell culture and (optionally) in diluting the test samples, a reference agonist, Luciferase Detection Reagent, a cell culture-ready assay plate, and a detailed protocol.
+This Zebrafish Retinoic Acid Receptor Alpha isoform A (zRARαa)assay kit is an all-inclusive firefly luciferase reporter assay system that includes in addition to zRARαa Reporter Cells, two optimized media for use during cell culture and (optionally) in diluting the test samples, a reference agonist, Luciferase Detection Reagent, a cell culture-ready assay plate, and a detailed protocol.

 zRARαa Reporter Cells are prepared using INDIGO’s proprietary CryoMite™ process.
 This cryo-preservation method yields high cell viability post-thaw, and provides the convenience of immediately dispensing healthy, division-competent reporter cells into assay plates.
 There is no need for intermediate spin-and-wash steps, viability determinations, or cell titer adjustments.